signaldust/bunny-jit/README.md

 allocator not accidentally overwriting parameters.
 This "should not happen"(tm), but there is no real sanity-checking done for this, yet.

+There is also `tcallp` which performs a tail-call which returns from the procedure with the return value of the call.
+As it does not return to the procedure, it can (and generally should) be the last thing in a given block.
+It is untested.

 There is currently no support for relocation or intra-module calls.

 ## What it does?